 - a) Front and rear brake discs may be replaced with aftermarket brake discs that must fit the original calliper and mounting.
 The maximum outside diameter is 320 mm.
 However, the offset, wheel mounting and the ventilation system must remain the same as on the homologated motorcycle.
 Internally ventilated discs are not allowed if not present on the homologated motorcycle. - b) Only Steel (max. carbon content 2.1 wt%) is allowed for replacement brake discs. - c) Front brake callipers as well as all the mounting points and mounting hardware (mount, carrier, hanger) must be the originally fitted and homologated parts with no modification allowed. (see Art.
 2.5.10.3).
-Spacers may be fitted between the caliper and fork lower to fit larger diameter discs. - d) Rear brake callipers must be the originally fitted and homologated parts with no modification allowed.
+Spacers may be fitted between the caliper and fork lower to fit larger diameter discs.
+Caliper bolts must have correct length shanks. - d) Rear brake callipers must be the originally fitted and homologated parts with no modification allowed.
 The mounting points must remain as homologated but the mounting hardware (mount, carrier, hanger) may have the axle bore sleeved to capture the brake calliper assembly to the swingarm to permit quick wheel changes. - e) In order to reduce the transfer of heat to the hydraulic fluid it is permitted to add metallic-shims to the callipers, between the pads and the callipers, and/or to replace light alloy pistons with steel pistons made by the same manufacturer of the calliper.
-Brake pistons are free. - f) The front brake master cylinder can be the originally fitted and homologated parts with no modification allowed or may be replaced with a unit from the Eligible Parts for Competition List.
-The retail price limit for the front master cylinder (including lever) is €350 (VAT excluded).
-The brake lever design is free. - g) The rear brake master cylinder can be the originally fitted and homologated parts with no modification allowed or may be replaced with a unit from the Eligible Parts for Competition List.
-The retail price limits are:
+Brake pistons are free. - f) The front brake master cylinder can be the originally fitted and homologated parts with no modification allowed or may be replaced by a unit with a retail price limit in Germany of €350 (VAT excluded), including lever.
+The brake lever design is free. - g) The rear brake master cylinder can be the originally fitted and homologated parts with no modification allowed or may be replaced with a unit from the IDM Eligible Parts List.
+The retail price limits in Germany are: